-| Autumn Semester / Academic Year|
+|Academic Term||Autumn Semester / Academic Year|

-|| Junior standing or above by time of
+|Eligibility||Junior standing or above by time of departure;

 min.
 3.0 GPA

 Spring Semester priority deadline

-Tübingen has a notable arts culture as well as nightlife.
-In addition to the full roster of official and unofficial university events that range from presentations by the university's official poet in residence to parties hosted by the student associations of each faculty, the town can boast of several choirs, theatre companies and nightclubs.
-Also, Tübingen's Kunsthalle (art exhibition hall) exhibits several showings of international note each year.
+With a student population of approximately 28,000 and an overall population of 89,000, Tübingen is a lively university town in the state of Baden-Wurttemberg that has the youngest average population in the entirety of Germany.
+The city is well-known for its crooked cobblestone lanes, narrow-stair alleyways that run through hilly terrain, colorful marketplaces lined along the canals, and well-maintained traditional half-timbered houses.
+It also has many old town landmarks, including the Rathaus (City Hall) on Marktplatz (Market Square) and the castle which is now part of the University of Tübingen.
+Moreover, Tübingen also has a notable arts culture and a rich nightlife.
+In addition to the full roster of official and unofficial university events that range from presentations by the university's official poet in residence to parties hosted by the student associations of each faculty, the town can boast of several choirs, theatre companies, and nightclubs.
+Moreover, Tübingen's Kunsthalle (art exhibition hall) exhibits several showings of international note each year.

 In general, German universities place a greater emphasis on independent learning than most undergraduate programs in the United States.
 In contrast to American universities, where course syllabi delineate the professor's expectations of the student for each week of the academic term, most German professors rely on the student's self-direction, research and study outside of the readings to guide the courses of their learning.
 In this way, the curricula are comparable to graduate programs style of scholarship in the United States.
 (Students in the fields of science or engineering might find their course curricula to be more structured than that of the humanities or social sciences with a strong emphasis on laboratory work.)
 Students are responsible for their own learning and must be self-motivated and committed to their independent studies in order to succeed.